jpcposts/jpcposts.github.io/_posts/2023/2023-11-10-enhancing_security_faillock_fail2ban.md

 To automatically ban an IP address after 3 failed login attempts, configure a jail in the `jail.conf` file:

+This configuration seems to be designed to drop connections or packets from an offending IP address.
 Add the below to the top of the config file, after the initial set of commented information :

 ```bash
 [blocktype]